josevh/sbp/README.md

 here](https://asciinema.org/a/JuTQxC1wfoUr269Tzw8SMejVl)

 ## A note on the recent changes
-I wanted to add support for trueculors instead of relying on "just" 256 colors.
+I wanted to add support for truecolors instead of relying on "just" 256 colors.
 To do this I had to break the configuration, and when the flood gates had been opened, a lot of things started changing.
 Suddenly layout changes was pretty easy too.
 After a while speed became and issue, and I had to reduce the number